 Help for Veterans

 If you served in the U.S. military, you may be able to file a veteran claim and receive monetary compensation through the U.S. Department of Veterans Affairs.

 Covering Medical Expenses

 Typically, if you were exposed to asbestos and diagnosed with pleural mesothelioma, a workers’ compensation claim will not be enough to cover all of your medical expenses.
 Discuss the fine details with an experienced attorney who can help you decide which source of compensation is best for your needs.

 Finding the right lawyer for your case is just as important as finding the right specialist to oversee your care.
 Given the rarity of pleural mesothelioma, a general practice lawyer will not have the expertise needed to successfully win your case.
 Seeking a lawyer who specializes in mesothelioma is imperative to your legal success.

 Some factors to consider when looking for the right lawyer include:

 Filing an asbestos-related claim can seem overwhelming.
 It may be hard to know exactly where to begin, how the process works and how long it can take, especially when time is of the essence.
-But mesothelioma attorneys are available to manage your case at each stage so that you can focus on your health and time with loved ones.
+But mesothelioma attorneys are available to manage your case at each stage so that you can focus on your treatment, health and time with loved ones.
 Here is an overview of what you can expect from the legal process, start to finish.

 Although your lawyer will do most of the leg work for you, it is a good idea to arrive at your initial consultation as prepared as you can be.
 This will help the process move faster and determine if you can move forward with your case.